I know, I know. I’ve heard all the arguments for journaling.

 But frankly, it just wasn’t doing it for me.

 Journaling never felt like progress.
-I could never do it consistently, and if I had to write one more feeling about myself, I would have thrown up.
+I could never do it consistently, and if I had to write one more feeling, I would have thrown up.

 So instead, I tried something different…